redox-os/website/content/faq.en.md

 - **True modularity**

-You can modify/change many system components without a system restart, similar to but safer than [livepatching](https://en.wikipedia.org/wiki/Kpatch).
+You can modify/change many system components without a system restart, similar to but safer than some kernel modules and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

 - **Bug isolation**